kulakvt/raining/README.md

 3. I needed to test some basic networking functions on a lab network

+There is no warranty.
+I made this for fun, OK?

 ## Dependencies

-raining.py uses the netaddr library for comparing IP addresses.
+raining.py uses the [netaddr library](https://netaddr.readthedocs.io/en/latest/) for comparing IP addresses.

 ## Requirements

 You will need a working internet connection.
-You will also need an API key for the Open Weather API, which is free for limited access.
+You will also need an API key for the [Open Weather Map API](https://openweathermap.org/api), which is free for limited access.
 The script assumes a user from a public IP address, and it will return a default location to localhost or private network addresses.

 ## Launching the Service

-$ python raining.py _port_
+$ python raining.py &lt;port&gt;

 Be sure to specify a port that is not already in use, or the script will return an error.
 Terminate by KeyboardInterrupt to close the port and ensure a graceful exit.
 The service will run indefinitely.
 It will log requests and processing information to stdout.
 The script ignores browser requests for favicon.ico.

 ## Use Cases

 Use raining.py to test internet connectivity.
 It can also be used to test security policies.
 Because the messages are unencrypted, it is easy to identify and inspect raining.py traffic in a packet capture.
+Plus who wants to walk all the way to a window to see if it's raining?

 ## Warnings

 This script is not intended to be robust or secure.
 Nothing is encrypted, so do not use it to send anything important.
 It will not be able to handle a large amount of requests at one time.
+Exception handling is not what you would call robust.